-> With a 27-item questionnaire examined in 226 patients with hyperacusis, Nelting et al. reached similar conclusions: 51% of the variance was due to cognitive reactions, ational / somatic behavior, and emotional factors.
+With a 27-item questionnaire examined in 226 patients with hyperacusis, Nelting et al. reached similar conclusions: 51% of the variance was due to cognitive reactions, national/bodily behavior, and emotional factors.

-> The latter questionnaire is currently available only in German and has not been shown to be sensitive to the effects of treatment, but such instruments represent a step forward.
+The latter questionnaire is currently available only in German and is not sensitive to treatment effects, but such instruments represent a step forward.

-> In the vast majority of cases, no underlying medical condition can be found.
-Katzenell and Segal have reviewed the conditions in which hyperacusis has been reported as a symptom.
+In most cases, no underlying medical condition can be found.
+Katzenell and Segal have reviewed the requirements for hyperacusis to be reported as a symptom.

-> It should be noted, however, that of the identified peripheral conditions, several involve facial nerve dysfunction.
+However, it should be noted that of the identified peripheral conditions, several involve facial nerve dysfunction.

-> As such, this does not meet a strict definition of hyperacusis.
+As such, this does not meet a strict definition of hyperacusis.

 Lyme disease is a systemic infection with the tick-borne spirochete Borrelia burgdorferi that targets specific body organs, including the peripheral and central nervous systems.

 Some caution should be exercised when interpreting reports of hyperacusis because facial paralysis may be a feature, hence stapedial reflex dysfunction.

 However, there are reports of hyperacusis in Lyme disease without facial nerve dysfunction.

 Williams syndrome is a disorder characterized by deficits in conceptual reasoning, problem-solving, motor control, numeracy, and spatial cognition, with an incidence of 1 in 20,000 live births.